Closed

 Eligible expenses

-- Small capital purchases under $5,000
+- Small capital purchases of less than $3,000

 Ineligible Costs and Activities

-- Community engagement solely for program development
+- Community engagements solely for the purpose of program development and single issue activities

 Eligible geographic areas